 - 2. Four (4) credits in mathematics, which must include Algebra I and Geometry.
-A student who takes Algebra I after the 2010-2011 school year must pass the statewide, standardized Algebra I EOC assessment, or earn a comparative schore, in order to earn a standard high school diploma.
-A student who takes Geometry must take the statewide, standardized Geometry EOC assessment.
-A student is not required to p ass the statewide, standardized EOC assessment in Geometry in order to earn course credit.
-A student's performance on the Algebra I or Geometry EOC assessment is not required to constitute 30% of the student's final course grade.
-A student who earns an industry certificatin for which there is a statewide college credit artifulation agreement approved by the State Board of Education may substiturte the certification for one (1) mathematics credit.
+A student who takes Algebra I after the 2010-2011 school year must take the statewide, standardized Algebra I EOC assessment or earn a comparative score, in order to earn a high school diploma.
+A student who takes Algebra I or Geometry after the 2010-2011 school year must take the statewide, standardized EOC assessment but is not required to pass the Algebra I or Geometry EOC assessment in order to earn course credit.
+A student's performance on the Geometry 1 assessment is required to constitute 30% of the student's final course grade for Santa Rosa County district students.
+A student who earns an industry certification for which there is a statewide college articulation agreement approved by the State Board of Education may substitute the certification for one mathematics credit.
 Substitution may occur for up to two (2) mathematics credits, except Algebra I and Geometry. - 3.
 Three (3) credits in science, two (2) of which must have a laboratory component.
-One (1) of the science credits must be Biology I. A student who takes Biology I must take the statewide, standardized Biology I EOC assessment but is not required to pass the assessment to earn course credit.
-A student's performance on the assessment is not required to constitute 30% of the student's final course grade.
-A student who earns anindustry certification for which there is a statewide college credit articulation agreement approved by the State Board of Education may substitute the certification for one (1) science credit, except for Biology I. - 4.
-Three (3) credits in social studies of which one (1) credit is World History, one (1) credit in United States History, one-half credit in U.S. Government, and one-half credit in economics is required.
-The statewide, standardized U.S. History EOC assessment constitutes 30% of the student's final course grade. - 5.
-One (1) credit in fine or performing arts, speech and debate, or practical arts as provided in 6.4052 and 6.4053. - 6.
-One (1) credit in physical education as provided in 6.216. - 7.
+One of the science credits must be Biology I. A student who takes Biology I after the 2010-2011 school year must take the statewide standardized Biology EOC assessment but is not required to pass the assessment in order to earn course credit.
+A student's performance on the Biology I assessment is required to constitute 30% of the student's final course grade for Santa Rosa County district students.
+A student who earns an industry certification for which there is a statewide college credit articulation agreement approved by the State Board of Education may substitute the certification for one (1) science credit, except for Biology I. - 4.
+Three (3) credits in social studies of which one (1) credit in World History, one (1) credit in U.S. History, one-half credit in U.S. Government, and one-half credit in economics is required.
+A student who takes U.S. History after the 2011-2012 school year must take the statewide, standardized U.S. History EOC assessment but the student's performance on the assessment is not required to constitute 30% of the student's final course grade. - 5.
+One (1) credit in fine or performing arts, speech and debate, or practical arts, as provided in Section 6.4052 and Section 6.4053. - 6.
+One (1) credit in physical education as provided in Section 6.216. - 7.
 Eight (8) credits in electives. - 8.
-One (1) on-line course as provided in 6.700.
+At least one (1) online course within the 24 credits required for graduation.
+An online course taken in middle school fulfills this requirement.
+This requirement is met through an online course offered by the Florida Virtual School, a virtual education provider approved by the State Board of Education, a high school, or an online dual enrollment course.